Sayani07/gsoc2019/proposal.md

 The data fed is a tsibble so that time indices are preserved as an essential data component.
 The function will create granularities in combination with any time index that are one or multiple levels higher in resolution than the  time index in the given tsibble.

-Additionally, a function will be created to compute exhaustive set of granularities with temporal scales that are one or multiple level above the time index in the given tsibble object.

-**Function name**: build_gran

-**Description**: compute granularities in combination with temporal scales that are one or multiple level above the time index in given tsibble object

-**Usage**: build_gran(.data, gran = c("hour", "day")) # will create all granularities with hour and day.

-**Arguments**:

-.data  - A tsibble

- gran  - A vector indicating time indices that are at least one level above the given time index

- label - TRUE will display the expected granularity as a character and FALSE will display a number.

-**Value**: Numeric or character vectors of the same length as the data

 The idea in this module is to have exhaustive set of granularities at our disposal so that we can use them in later module to figure out periodicities, patterns or anomalies in the data.

 #### Module COMPATIBLE